A' Mharconaich and Geal Chàrn, Drumochter

 Download our route guides and use offline with free GPS mapping

 These are the northerly two summits of the four Munros on the west side of the Drumochter Pass.
 Geal Chàrn is a featureless lump with superb views towards Ben Alder, whilst A' Mharconaich is the shapliest of the range, with a steep prow prominent from the A9.

 Straightforward hillwalking on these heathery mountains; the descent down the nose of A' Mharconaich is steeper and requires more care in winter.
 Final section is boggy and has a burn crossing at the end which could be impassable in spate.

 Car park just off A9 near Balsporran Cottages.

 Hillwalking in Winter

-There are 38 user reports for this walk - click to read them.
+There are 53 reports from this walk - click to read them.